Loader gif

 Did you move because of a change in work location last year?

-If so, you can offset some of the related to your relocation by taking a tax deduction for the costs that meet certain qualifications.
+If so, you can offset some of the expenses related to your relocation by taking a tax deduction for the costs that meet certain qualifications.

 Tax laws